dirghayu101/clo835-project/commands-used.md

 - Rolling Updates: Perform rolling updates on the Node.js and Nginx deployments to simulate application updates with zero downtime.
     - kubectl rollout undo deployment/node-api

+# Demonstrate:
+- Using node port to access nginx frontend.
+- Backend interacts with mongodb.
+- Data persistence verification.
+Delete and re-initialize mongo.
+- Verify that environment variables are correctly passed from ConfigMaps to the containers.
+    - kubectl exec -it mongo-76d8bb58fc-tzv8k   -- env | grep MONGO
+    - kubectl exec -it node-api-749b4df577-x8gpg -- env | grep MONGO
+- Load testing to see system's behavior.

 # Issues Faced:
 - 1-> I copied a docker file which used node version 14 and one of the mongodb dependency used an operator which was only available in node version 15+, so I had to update my image.
 This command helped me in updating that after I updated the docker image by rebuilding it.
 Overall the issue was resolved using: